Founded in 2001 by Alexandra Wells & Susan Alexander

 This season, Chu premiered works for Giordano Dance Chicago & Gibney Dance Company, and choreographed for Cirque du Soleil’s Vitori in Malta.
 He will also premiere a creation for Paul Taylor Dance Company, and develop a new work with his own company, chuthis.

 STEPHAN LAKS → ARTISTIC CONSULTANT

-Stephan began his association with Springboard Danse Montréal as a participant for the first two years of its existence, receiving his first full year dance contract at Les Grands Ballets Canadiens through the program.
+During his time as a student at the Juilliard School, Stephan was a participant in Springboard’s first two years of existence, and was contracted as a dancer with Les Grands Ballets Canadiens from exposure through the program.
 Since 2011, he has participated as a Principal Company repetiteur and choreographer.
-He strongly believes in the mission, culture, and energy of Springboard, as well as its relevance to the dance world.
+He strongly believes in the mission, culture, and energy of Springboard, as well as its’ relevance to the dance world.

 AMI SHULMAN → ARTISTIC CONSULTANT

 Ami Shulman is a Rehearsal Director at the GoteborgsOperans Danskompani, Sweden.
 She has choreographed for for the National Theatre of London; the Shakespeare Theatre Company; Mouvement Perpetuel and has co-created works with the Cirque Du Soleil; the National Ballet of Canada and Ballet BC.+-